Adamme the Beauty Warrior

 Eryn Krueger Mekash has 29 years of television and film industry experience as a make-up artist.
 She’s diversified in beauty, make-up effects and design.
 Her credits include Eat Pray Love

 .
 She has received 29 Emmy nominations and six wins and is the department head on American Horror Story

 Eve Pearl is a five-time Emmy winner, author and beauty authority.
 A leader in high definition beauty, Pearl and her work have appeared on The View, Today, Good Morning America, Live with Kelly & Michael, Saturday Night Live,

 the Academy Awards, American Ballet Theatre

 and more.
 As an innovator and trendsetter, she continues to develop EVE Pearl Beauty Brands.
 Her Reverse Contouring and signature methods are used worldwide to minimize time and maximize results.

 .
-He has worked with Ve Neil on Pitch Black: Chronicles of Riddick
+Hetrick worked with Ve Neill on The Chronicles of Riddick

-Howard Berger is co-founder of special make-up effects studio KNB EFX Group, Inc. He has worked as a make-up artist for over 35 years—starting as a teenager working for Stan Winston on Predator
+Howard Berger is co-founder of special makeup effects studio KNB EFX Group, Inc. He has worked as a makeup artist for over 38 years starting as a teenager working for Stan Winston on Predator

 and Pumpkin Head